• Skip to primary navigation

 A baking dish filled with vegan scalloped potatoes with fresh herbs as garnish.

-Do you peel scalloped potatoes?
+Do you peel potatoes for making scalloped potatoes?

 I recommend peeling potatoes when you make scalloped potatoes.
 It isn't necessary but the dish looks nicer when cooked.